 Have a balanced and nutritious diet

 It is not a goal that you should lose weight when you fast.
 Make sure that the two main meals are balanced, healthy, and varied so that you get what your body needs in terms of nutrients.
-It may also be appropriate to eat some fruit or a handful of nuts as a snack this diet is also useful for men’s physical health also or get some pills like Fildena 100, Fildena 150, or vigora 100 to enjoy your personal life.
+It may also be appropriate to eat some fruit or a handful of nuts as a snack this diet is also useful for men’s physical health also or get some pills like Fildena 100, Sildigra 100, or Prejac to enjoy your personal life.

 There are many traditional foods that are high in fat and sugar, and that you should either try to avoid or consume in limited amounts during Ramadan.
 Examples of foods of this type are parathas, puri, samosa, pakora, ladoo, jelibi, and burfi.